-As described in [IETF RFC 6371], when a MEP detects a signal fail condition or is locked, it may transmit AIS or lock messages at the client layer, respectively.
-These are transmitted by the AIS Insert Process (see clause 8.6.2) or the LCK generation process (see clause 8.6.3), and are received by the LCK/AIS reception sub-process in the proactive OAM sink control process.
+As described in [IETF RFC 6371], when an MEP detects a signal fail condition or it is locked, it may transmit AIS or lock messages at the client layer, respectively.
+These are transmitted by the AIS insert process (see clause 8.6.2) or the LCK generate process (see clause 8.6.3), and are received by the LCK/AIS reception subprocess in the Proactive OAM sink control process.
 The receipt of an AIS or lock message triggers the dAIS or dLCK defects respectively, as described in clause 6.1.